Luther: In Real Time

 It’s 1520.
 Martin Luther has been declared a heretic by Pope Leo X, and his books are being burned.
 How much longer before Luther himself is thrown into the fire?

-Enter the dramatic story at the dawn of the Reformation with Luther: In Real Time.
-Each episode is released 500 years to the day after the events described, allowing you to walk in Martin Luther’s footsteps from his heresy charges to his famous stand for God’s Word.
+Enter the German Reformer’s dramatic story with Luther: In Real Time.
+First released 500 years after the events described, this podcast allows you to walk in Martin Luther’s footsteps from his heresy charges to his famous stand for the authority of God’s Word at the Diet of Worms.
 Share this podcast with people of all ages so they can hear—in Luther’s own words—what Protestants are protesting and why it still matters today.

 Subscribe & Listen